SvenPHX/FluidNC/README.md

-# FluidNC Configurations
+# FluidNC Configurations and Stuff

-config.yaml - Current working config

-Other config files are experiments